suquamish/Nomad-NFS-Volume/README.md

 This where things diverge from the comforts of Nomad jobspec syntax, and we dive into run-of-the-mill Hashicorp HCL syntax to define the volume.
-For this section you'll be using the `mariadb.volume` file.
+For this section you'll be using the `mariadb.volume` and `pictures.volume` files.

 HashiCorp's [documentation on the Volume specification](https://developer.hashicorp.com/nomad/docs/other-specifications/volume) is invaluable, but I'll go through some quick explanation of the settings.